AsmundSchei/TrueFPS/README.md

 True FPS template for UnrealEngine, with weapon pickups.
 Done with blueprints (5.4).

 Known issues:
-Animations only works properly, if you pickup with rifle first.
+Animations only works properly, if you pickup the rifle first.

 ![image](https://github.com/user-attachments/assets/06d052c5-7823-4c5d-a141-1052be956a1e)